bcohenboulakia/nbworkshop/README.md

 Clone this repository, and add you Notebooks to the repository you created.
 Edit `.github/conversion.json` to insert into `"notebooks_dir"` the directory containing your Notebooks.
 Edit them to add the comment `#SOLUTION` to each line of code cells that you want the students to figure out by themselves.
 In Markdown cells, add answers to the questions inside `<blockquote>`tags.
 Be sure to leave the HTML tags alone on their lines.

-Then all you have to do is commit your Notebooks, push them to your GitHub repository, and take a look at the newly created `Students`branch!
+Then all you have to do is commit your Notebooks on the main branch, push them to your GitHub repository, and take a look at the newly created `Students`branch!

 ## Basic usage